The next time someone asks what you do, be ready to respond with a solid elevator speech, whether at career fairs or legal job fairs.

 Giving a minimal or impromptu response is a missed opportunity.

-What Do You Want People to Know About Your Practice?
+What Do You Want People to Know About Your Practice at a Professional Networking Event?

 A good elevator speech has the following characteristics: